panda-lambda/leistbares_Wohnen/README.md

 ## Affordable Rents in Vienna
 This interactive website was created by Benjamin Storck within the course "Data Ethics & Open Data" (lecturer Lukas Rohatsch,MSc)  in winter semester 22/23 at the UAS (FH Technikum Wien).
-Note: The website was never published, since the online rental housing platform did not agree the publication.
+Note: The website was never published, since the online rental housing platform did not agree/answer to the publication of the data.
 Therefore, the URL was removed from `scraping.py`.

 ## Instruction